codica2/redirect-s3-cf/README.md

 ## Prepare the S3 buckets
-At first you need to create your S3 buckets.
+At first, you need to create your S3 buckets.
 Main bucket name will be ``www.yourdomain.com``, second one will be ``yourdomain.com``.
 When completed - upload static content to your main bucket, then complete static website hosting.

 ![](s3-config.jpg)